 Following our assessment of each router's different features, we evaluated and scored how intuitive and easy each router is to us.
-The ASUS RT-AC68U performed exceptionally well in this test, with one of the highest scores of the entire group in this metric responsible for 20% of the final score.
+The ASUS RT-AC68U performed exceptionally well in this test, with one of the highest scores among top-tier WiFi routers.

 Right out of the box, this is one of the easiest wireless routers to set up.
 The hardest part is manually entering the IP address from the manual into a browser.
 Once you get to the settings page, it's super easy to set an SSID and password and set up an admin login.
 The interface is extremely intuitive and one of our favorites.
 However, we were a little bummed that we immediately had to update the router's firmware, even if we were automatically prompted.